rehierl/abstract-properties/16-x-tree-encodings/16-1-enc-parent-refs/1-0-an-overview.md

 # the parent-based encoding (PAR)

-The following summarizes the sequences produced by the main tree traversal algorithms in regards to the default **parent-based explicit encoding scheme**, and in regards to a document tree whose nodes are labeled in pre-order.
+The following summarizes the sequences produced by the main tree traversal algorithms when outputting the parent reference of each node.
+This encoding scheme will be referred to as the **parent-based explicit encoding scheme**.

 ```
 default level-order (LEVEL)                          a